luiisca/obsidian-periodic-notes-calendar/README.md

 If your notes use different formats, like `YYYY-MM-DD` and `YYYY/MM/DD`, and you want to standardize them, follow these steps:

-1. Open Settings → Periodic Notes Calendar → Periods.
+1. Open Settings → Periodic notes calendar → Periods.
 2. Add all the formats you’ve used to the list of recognized formats so the plugin can detect them.
 3. Click the first button on the right under the format you want to use.